njoga96kennedy-code/cinemanest/README.md

-I am building a personal web application called [Insert Your Website Name, e.g., MovieClub].
+I am building a personal web application called MovieClub.
 The primary purpose of this project is educational and for my personal development portfolio.

 The website will serve as a responsive front-end dashboard where users can browse, search, and view details about popular movies and TV shows.
 I will be using the API to dynamically pull metadata, including movie titles, release dates, plot summaries, user ratings, and poster image paths.